 They’re cornered by the Spearow flock, and Ash decides to take the birds’ attacks to protect Pikachu.
 Seeing his sacrifice, Pikachu shocks the birds, saving Ash and starting a lifelong friendship as they finally arrive in Viridian City.

 – I cannot tell you how happy it makes me when I see the GameBoy game opening scene shift into the anime’s version, especially since they seem to use the same music from the game too.

 – We see an odd green Pokeball, but it’s possible that it’s a Safari ball.

-– It also may be possible that the silhouette of the trainer we see is Bruno, one of the Elite Four, though since this seems like a league match, I’m not sure why he’d be there.
-Unless the league mirrors the games in that regard and you get to fight the Elite Four afterward.
+– It also may be possible that the silhouette of the Trainer we see is Bruno, one of the Elite Four, though since this seems like a League match, I’m not sure why he’d be there.
+Unless the League mirrors the games in that regard and you get to fight the Elite Four afterwards.
 I wouldn’t know, we never see Ash or anyone else get that far.

 – The title card’s all funny too.
 They use the English logo instead of just writing ‘Pokemon’ and the background’s all green, checkered and funny looking.

 – Please enjoy the pun-less titles while you can.

 – It still bugs me to this day that we never find out who the other two Trainers from Pallet Town were.
 That would’ve made for some great storylines.
 At least include Green/Blue (Green if you’re following more closely to the English manga, Blue if you’re more towards the original Japanese version) somewhere in there.
 She would’ve made a great anti-hero-ish character.
 Or include them in the Indigo League somewhere.
 Don’t just ignore that they exist….